 If you’re unsure about being photographed in a swimsuit, I get it.
 Here are a few options for modesty and sun protection options that look good:

+Wet hair, sandy hugs, salty smiles—those are the photos that tell your family’s real story.
 Want more detail?
 Check out this post with photo examples to help you find your style.

 Whether you’re twirling in a dress at sunrise or chasing waves in quick-dry shorts at sunset, your clothing should support the story, not steal the scene.